Exercises you can do while sitting at a desk in 2023

 Next, lift one leg outward and in a straight line.
 You'll feel the pain in your quads, so don't panic!

 Do this AT LEAST TEN TIMES.
 Switch and repeat the exercise on the other leg until you feel it in your hamstring.
+This is a great way to elevate your legs while sitting without disrupting the people around you.

 Seated Marching

 This is one of our favourite exercises because we can do it anytime sitting on our chairs.
 The best part is we don't have to worry about disrupting our coworkers and bosses.
+Sit down with your back straight.
+This will be our starting position.
+March on your seat as if you're going up and down the stairs.

 This is perfect for strengthening your muscle groups around the legs.